TOGAF® 9 Certified (Level 1 & 2) – eLearning

 What is enterprise architecture?

 Enterprise architecture involves developing the structures of IT systems, detailing their components and the ways they interact.
-This helps organizations gain a more comprehensive understanding, allowing them to align their IT architecture with business objectives.
-This alignment is crucial for facilitating significant transformations within enterprises, promoting IT development, and managing broad organizational changes.
+This helps organisations gain a more comprehensive understanding, allowing them to align their IT architecture with business objectives.
+This alignment is crucial for facilitating significant transformations within enterprises, promoting IT development, and managing broad organisational changes.

 What is the TOGAF standard?

 The TOGAF® standard is a prominent framework in enterprise architecture.
-It offers a detailed method for planning, constructing, and maintaining enterprise architectures, which has been widely adopted across numerous organizations and industries globally.
+It offers a detailed method for planning, constructing, and maintaining enterprise architectures, which has been widely adopted across numerous organisations and industries globally.

 Who owns the TOGAF standard?